favonia/cloudflare-ddns/docs/DESIGN.markdown

 ### Unsafe Scenarios

 Public IP addresses, by their own definition, depend on how other machines (in our case, Cloudflare’s servers) see the current machine over the internet.
-Therefore, if an adversary can control the network the updater can access, then it is impossible to secure it.
+Therefore, if the adversary can control the network the updater can access, then it is impossible to secure it.
 This means one should avoid using this updater (or any DDNS updater) in the following scenarios:

 1. Your machine is connected to the internet via unsafe Wi-Fi.
 This can include WPA2 Enterprise if your machine does not verify the identity of the RADIUS servers.
 In general, it is much more challenging to protect Wi-Fi connections.
 2. The adversary can access networks close to Cloudflare’s servers and intercept your IP packets.
 Note that the adversary does not need to break HTTPS---HTTPS does not protect the source and target IP addresses.